Reentrant localization transition in a dimerized quasiperiodic dipolar chain: Localization properties

 We increase the quasiperiodic strength ratio to $\Gamma = 1.75$ ($\Delta_2 > \Delta_1$) in Fig.~\ref{fig:phase diagrams eta}(b).
 Such an imbalance in the quasiperiodic modulations induces an asymmetry between the $\epsilon>0$ $(d_1>d_2)$ and $\epsilon<0$ $(d_1<d_2)$ cases.
-In the latter case, where the interdimer distances $d_{2,m}$ are more disordered and on average larger than the intradimer ones $d_{1,m}$ (see Fig.~\ref{fig:sketch}), we observe a cusp-like shape of the intermediate phase around $\epsilon \sim -0.25$ and $\Delta_1 \sim 0.3$.
-This is a clear signal of an RLT.
-Indeed, increasing the quasiperiodic modulation for these particular values of $\epsilon$ leads the system to go from an extended to an intermediate and to a localized phase, and then to redelocalize itself into a second intermediate critical phase (within the cusp-like shape), to finally relocalize itself into a second localized phase.
-To investigate in detail and ensure the presence of such a series of localization transitions, we focus in the following on the case $\epsilon=-0.24$, highlighted by a thin dashed line in Fig.~\ref{fig:phase diagrams eta}(b).
+In the latter case, where the interdimer distances $d_{2,m}$ are more modulated and on average larger than the intradimer ones $d_{1,m}$, we enter in the situation discussed in Sec.~\ref{sec:asymmetric modulation}, where a large enough modulation strength $\Delta_1$ allows a decrease of the local dimerization along the chain (see Fig.~\ref{fig:local epsilon}).
+Interestingly, we observe in this regime a cusp-like shape of the intermediate phase around $\epsilon=-0.24$ (highlighted by a thin dotted line) and $\Delta_1 \sim 0.35$.
+This corresponds to a clear signature of an RLT.
+Indeed, increasing the quasiperiodic modulation for these particular values of $\epsilon$ leads the system to go from an extended to an intermediate and to a localized phase, and then to redelocalize itself into a second intermediate phase (within the cusp-like shape), to finally relocalize itself into a second localized phase.

+To support the connection between this reentrant transition and a competition between the dimerization $\epsilon$ that tends to suppress the intermediate phase and a local undimerization induced by an increase of the asymmetric modulation, we plot in Fig.~\ref{fig:phase diagrams eta} as a grey line the values of $(\epsilon<0,\Delta_1)$ corresponding to $\textrm{min}(|\epsilon_m|)\simeq0$ [a configuration represented in Fig.~\ref{fig:spacing distributions}(c) as well as by the green lines in Fig.~\ref{fig:local epsilon}(a)].
+These values are found analytically as

+To surround this simple analytical curve by an approximate region where the local undimerization effect is present, we also compute the fraction of dimers featuring $|\epsilon_m|\leqslant0.1$.
+For a fixed $\epsilon$, the lower black dotted line corresponds to the modulation strength $\Delta_1$ for which at least one dimer has $|\epsilon_m|\leqslant0.1$, while the upper black dotted line is the modulation strength maximizing the fraction of dimers with $|\epsilon_m|\leqslant0.1$.
+As visible in Fig.~\ref{fig:phase diagrams eta}(b), although these lower and upper bounds are only approximate, they qualitatively predict the parameter region in which an RLT occurs in our system.
+The local undimerization induced by the modulation thus provides an intuitive physical insight for why as well as for which parameters an RLT occurs in our system.